-People have been using the inner bark of the natural vine identified as cat’s claw for decades, and it is still used to produce oils, teas, and tablets to relieve inflammation and
+People have been using the inner bark of the natural vine identified as cat’s claw for decades, and it is still used to produce oils, teas, and tablets to relieve inflammation and arthritis problems.

 Cat’s claw also has a protective effect, which aids in the removal of harmful components known as free radicals from the body.
 Free radicals are thought to play a role in health issues such as heart disease and cancer, according to science.
 Antioxidants can aid in the neutralisation of free radicals, reducing or even preventing some of the harm they do.